sigkill-uw/dcm/README.md

 final compiled output is cached by the engine to be served when the URL `/{identifier}` is requested.

+`static/*` - Directory for static content to be served verbatim.
+Files within this directory are recursively processed and added to a whitelist, and are thereafter served from URLs of the form `/static/{filename}` or simply `/{filename}`.
+Smaller files are cached in memory, whereas larger files are read directory from the disk, according to `max_cached_size`.

+`layout/*` - Directory for layout templates.
+The file `layout/layout.jade` must be provided, and is intended to interoperate with the templates specified in the `pages` directory.

 ## Configuration Options

 Configuration for the engine is done via `config.json` in the root directory.
 `config.json` specifies a single object with the following optional properties: